Contact program director Lori Hogue at 928.302.5340 ext. 3540. In addition you can contact a recruiter on the nearest campus.

-The Medical Assist program offers multiple certificates including an Insurance and Coding specialty, Phlebotomy specialty and a Generalist track.
+The Medical Assist program offers multiple certificates including an Insurance and Coding specialty and Phlebotomy specialty.
 In addition, MCC offers an associate’s degree in Medical Assisting.
 Almost all coursework in the specialty certificates will apply to the associate degree coursework.

 The vast majority of medical assistants work in a physician’s office or for a group of physicians.
 Some become personal assistants to surgeons.
 They can also work for hospitals, public health agencies and in education.

 The MCC Registrar makes all decisions regarding transfer of courses and will only evaluate official written transcripts.
 Visit your local MCC campus Student Services office for more information.

 AAS degrees are not usually designed to transfer as a block; however, many institutions have programs that accept medical assisting coursework toward a bachelor of science degree, transferring as general education credits or electives.
 NAU, for example, has a Bachelor of Health Sciences in Medical Assisting.
 Check with the institution to which you will be transferring for more information.